 The Instant Pot has brought a desire to add recipes to the Techie Mamma site.
 I am not at the point of a lot of experimenting yet but when I do get something working, I really want to document it.
 Being the tool and plugin junkie that I am I set off to try a whole bunch of plugins and fine one that would work really well.

-Why do you want a recipe plugin?
-It seems simple enough to just add the recipe in the content area of the post.
 Yes you can do that but if you use a proper microdata then search engines and other apps can understand the recipe too.
 Do you use apps to keep track of your recipes?
 I use AnyList, with AnyList I can keep track of recipes, shopping lists and do meal plans.
 It is my mecca for all things cooking.
 With AnyList I can import recipes from blogs straight into my recipe tracking book.
 Every now and then though I get a website or blog that it can not import.
 After a little research I realized the recipe part of their blog post did not have the right schema or formatting for the app to recognize the items.

 Guys this is so powerful.
 Add a little plugin and Google can search your recipes so much better, various Recipe management tools can import them with ease and so much more!!